Newtech66/papp-varga/README.md

 ## Build information:

 This solver works with arbitrary precision numbers.
-You need GMP, Eigen, MPFR C++ to build this.
+You need Boost, GMP, Eigen, MPFR C++ to build this.

 ## How to use: